 If you have feedback or questions about a topic, leave us a comment at the bottom of the page.

-For more information, please refer to our contributor's guide: https://github.com/MicrosoftDocs/dynamics-365-unified-operations-public/blob/live/CONTRIBUTING.md.
+For more information, refer to our contributor's guide.

-We will only be accepting contributions to our English repositories at this time.
+We only accept contributions to our English content at this time.

-We will provide different sets of task guides for each product such as Dynamics 365 for Retail, Dynamics 365 for Finance and Operations, or Dynamics 365 for Talent.
-The section Accessing Task guides from the Help pane describes how to find the correct task guides for your product.
+Microsoft shipped Task guide libraries for releases through December 2017 for Dynamics 365 for Finance and Operations.
+The section Help system describes how to find the correct Task guides for your product.

 To begin the guided, interactive experience, click Start task guide at the bottom of the Help pane.
 A black pointer opens and indicates the action that you must perform.
 Follow the directions that appear in the UI, and enter data as directed.